Renewed interest in furniture and objets d'art

 The health crisis, which has been affecting us for the past year, has considerably transformed the relationship with our homes.
 Between restrictions, lock down and remote working, we spend more time inside.
 It has become essential to feel good, to create a warm, comfortable space that reflects our personality, which has been crushed for too long by the dictates of standardised furniture.

 For several decades, interior design was subject to economic and convenience considerations.
-The development of major brands producing standardized, ergonomic and affordable furniture has considerably transformed our consumer habits.
+The development of major brands for the standardized production of ergonomic and affordable furniture has considerably transformed our consumer habits.
 According to a study on the "Reuse and Reutilization of Furniture" carried out in 2019 by the Observatoire régional de l'Economie Sociale et Solidaire in Ile-de-France, only 4% of furniture is reused in France.
 "This small percentage of reuse can be explained, among other things, by the decline in the quality of furniture put on the market over the past 10 years," explains the study's author, Steve Lewis.

 Maison d'Hôte de la Galerie in a green setting - Vésinet